bevacqua/campaign/README.md

 # Providers

 There are a few different providers you can use.
 The default provider sends mails through [Mandrill][1].
-There is also a `console` logging provider, [explained above](#debugging), and a `nodemailer` provider, detailed below.
+There is also a `terminal` logging provider, [explained above](#debugging), and a `nodemailer` provider, detailed below.

 ### Using `nodemailer`